eoinodrisc/ws_ui/README.md

 * Click on an attendee in order to go to a more detailed page

-* Scroll to the end of the page to in order to trigger the infinte scroll and see more results
+* Scroll to the end of the page in order to trigger the infinte scroll and see more results